ChidiRnweke/AutoPDFParse/README.md

             Description of the image content
         """
         # Your custom logic here - this example just returns a placeholder
+        # If CustomVisionService had an API key, it would be used here.
         return "Hello world!
 This is a custom image description."

     async def is_layout_dependent(self, image: str) -> bool: